SaptarshiSarkar12/Drifty/Website/app/docs/Development/Quickstart.md

 # Quick Start

-This is a quick start guide to get you up and running with the project for development purposes.
+This is a quick start guide to get developers up and running with the project for development purposes.

 ## Clone the Project